ssv9216/Breaking-Bad/README.md

 # Breaking-Bad

 * This android Application created using Kotlin
-* www.breakingbadapi.com/api used
+* Api : www.breakingbadapi.com/api
-* Volley used load json data to app
+* Volley used to load json from the api

-* This App is created only for educational purpose only
+* This App is created only for educational purpose
 ## ScreenShots of Application

 * ### Characters